puresight/puresight.github.io/tech/agile.md

 - responsive
 - SDT
 subject: manifesto
-description: "Agile teams adhere to values and principles that create an environment optimal for software development."
+description: "Agile teams adhere to values and principles that create an environment good for software development."
 image:
   alt: "Responsive Org"
   caption: ""